ericfortis/aot-fetch-demo/README.md

 This technique is similar to SSR, but it avoids the rendering overhead.
 It just streams the API data, commonly as JSON but not limited to it.

-In the demo we stream `index.html` document in two parts.
+The demo streams `index.html` document in two parts.
 The document as is, and a second chunk with the API response in a script tag.
 Then, on the client ([option2/spa.js](option2/spa.js)), we subscribe to an event that is triggered when the data is loaded.

-See the [option2/](./option2) directory, you can run the demo by typing:
+See the [option2/](./option2) directory, you can run the demo with:

 ```sh
 cd option2